About Coney Island

 By Express Bus from Manhattan:

 Take the Belt Parkway to exit 6.
 Head south on Cropsey Avenue to West 17th Street.
 MCU Park and the Parachute Jump will be in front of you on Surf Avenue.
 Metered Parking is available along most streets.
-There are commercial parking lots on West 17th Street at MCU Park (The Official Coney Island Parking) and West 12th Street between Mermaid and Surf, West 15th Street between the Boardwalk and Surf and on Neptune Avenue between West 12th and Stillwell Avenue.
+There are commercial parking lots on West 17th Street at MCU Park and West 12th Street between Mermaid and Surf, West 15th Street between the Boardwalk and Surf and on Neptune Avenue between West 12th and Stillwell Avenue.

 Coney Island USA lists these lodgings as a courtesy only due to their proximity; this should not be considered a recommendation.